Multi-Token Prediction via Self-Distillation: Implementation Details

 The training objective proposed in \cref{eq:mtpo2} is computed over a specific position $i$ in a ground truth sequence $X$ and the next $k$ tokens that the student predicts to follow the prefix $x_{1:i}$.
 For any sequence $X$ of length $N$, there are $N-1$ unique prefixes that can be materialized as input for our online objective.
 To train efficiently, we need an attention masking scheme that allows us to supervise multiple prediction spans within a single sequence in parallel.

 In \cref{fig:explainer-tok-masking}, we present a visual depiction of how input text is tokenized into a sequence, masked, and aligned for our model so that multiple supervised spans can be computed in parallel.
-To compute the $k$ token prediction $y'$ of the student at a given position in the tokenized input sequence, $k-1$ ``MTP masks'' are inserted directly following the last token of the prefix that will be provided as input to the model for this specific MTP problem identified by position $i$.
+To compute the $k$ token prediction $y'$ of the student at a given position in the tokenized input sequence, $k-1$ ``MTP masks'' are inserted directly following the last token of the prefix that will be provided as input to the model for MTP problem beginning at position $i$.

 Another important detail shown in \cref{fig:explainer-tok-masking} is the appearance of ground truth tokens following the first MTP region.
 Suppose we make MTP predictions at position $i$, followed by another prediction at position $i'>i.$ This later prediction must have access to all ground truth tokens in the span $x_{0:i'}$, which includes the tokens $x_{i:i'}$ between $i$ and $i'$.
 We place the ground truth tokens $x_{i:i'}$ immediately after the first MTP region.
-We also modify the position embeddings (e.g. RoPE features) so these tokens have their original position features (ignoring the presence of the MTP mask tokens) applied to them, though they now appear later in the context window.
+Then we also modify the position embeddings (e.g. RoPE features) so these tokens have their original position features (ignoring the presence of the MTP mask tokens) applied to them, though they now appear later in the context window.